tencent-quantum-lab/tensorcircuit/README.md

 <p align="center"> English | <a href="README_cn.md"> 简体中文 </a></p>

-TensorCircuit is the next generation of quantum circuit simulators with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.
+TensorCircuit is the next generation of quantum software framework with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.

 TensorCircuit is built on top of modern machine learning frameworks and is machine learning backend agnostic.
 It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.
+It also supports real quantum hardware access and provides CPU/GPU/QPU hybrid deployment solutions since v0.9.

 ## Getting Started